 Is Karl Toft being truthful when he says becoming a Christian saved him?
 He claims that without God’s protection any one of the boys he raped may have taken him out.

-Somebody saved him, that’s for sure.
-A child molester/rapist is a despised inmate and often the most vulnerable.
+Somebody saved him, that’s for sure, especially in prison.
+A child rapist is a despised inmate and often the most vulnerable.
 A good number of sexual predators have left prison — not as free men — but in body bags.

 It’s nothing short of a miracle that no one killed Toft during his time in the joint because he was housed in general population, not in segregation.